WHO AM I

 "The way that can be told is not the eternal Way.
 The name that can be named is not the eternal Name.
 The unnamable is the eternally real."

 To provide you with the opportunity to draw your own conclusion on the subject matters expressed in story, I will want to be obtuse.
 If you feel strongly that I am steering you to a very particular conclusion, read more carefully.
 When reading between the lines, know that you have not found my words, but your own.
-That is my intention.
+That is the intention.

 However, you may also find that, from time to time, I lead us to an inference that possesses evident fault.
 Whether this is intentional on my part or not, it is there nonetheless.
 Like many of life's clever lessons, the presence of fault serves to spark your own need to find correction.
 For there is more passion in disagreement than accordance.
 May you be passionate.